MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 ### Step 4: Personnel and office data in AAD

 All office locations and employee office data must be stored in AAD in order to be mapped to floorplans.
 All office locations must have unique values; that is, two or more people may sit in an open area that has an office location ID of B1/0001, but B1/0001 is a unique location and there is no other location with the same code in AAD.
-NOTE **Note:** When a user searches for a room or office location of a colleague, the room numbers in floorplans are matched with office locations in AAD.
+ **Note:** When a user searches for a room or office location of a colleague, the room numbers in floorplans are matched with office locations in AAD.
 If a match is found, then the floor map is shown.
-Unlike Bookmarks and Q&A, the index is not refreshed immediately, and it can take several hours for new or changed floorplans to appear in search results.
+It can take several hours for new or changed floorplans to appear in search results.

 ## Add floorplan